What is the Scope of Marketing?

 Tools and Techniques

-Sales relies on tools like customer relationship management (CRM) systems, presentations, and direct communication.
+Sales rely on tools like customer relationship management (CRM) systems, presentations, and direct communication.

 Marketing utilizes digital platforms, content creation, advertising campaigns, and analytics to reach and engage potential customers.